 Roadblock #1: You’re Having Trouble Setting and Enforcing Boundaries

 Boundaries are rules that enable you to focus on your priorities (with your #1 priority being your well being).
 Most people focus on the enforcement part when trying to set them.
 That’s a mistake because it creates confusion around what boundaries are and their purpose (making it less likely that you’ll set strong boundaries for yourself).

 When determining where and how to set boundaries, focus instead around why you want (and need) boundaries in the first place.
 The entire point of having boundaries is to ensure that you feel your best, are respected by others and can prioritize the things that are most important to you.

-Having strong boundaries will give you a more positive outlook, make you more confident, and improve your relationships (because you won’t feel angry, resentful, or taken advantage of.
+Having strong boundaries will give you a more positive outlook on life, increase self-confidence, and improve your relationships (because you won’t feel angry, resentful, or taken advantage of).
 And they’ll ensure that you’re able to serve others to the best of your ability.